NellielProject/Nelliel/README.md

 - [PHP libxml](https://www.php.net/manual/en/book.libxml.php)
 - [PHP session](https://www.php.net/manual/en/book.session.php)

 These requirements are intentionally well behind the leading edge and should be widely available.
-The PHP extensions required are usually included and enabled with a standard install; if not, they are almost always available in official repositories.
+The PHP extensions required are usually installed by default or will be available in official repositories.
 If for some reason even the minimum cannot be provided, find a new host.
 Srsly.

 ## Optional Requirements
 These are optional things that Nelliel or one of its libraries can utilize for extra features or performance increases.
-They are not required and the software will work without them:
+They are not required and the software will work fine without them:
 - [ImageMagick](https://imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org/)
 - [Imagick](https://www.php.net/manual/en/book.imagick.php) or [Gmagick](https://www.php.net/manual/en/book.gmagick.php) ([PECL](https://pecl.php.net/) extensions)
 - [mbstring](https://www.php.net/manual/en/book.mbstring.php)